humanethq/chse/README.md

 **The core insight:** instead of storing records in B-Trees or hash tables, CHSE-X represents every record as a random vector in a 10,240-dimensional mathematical space.
 Writes are vector additions.
 Reads are dot products.
 Write conflicts are structurally impossible — not prevented by locks, but impossible by the mathematics of commutativity.

-**The unexpected product:** when we ran LLM prompts through the deduplication engine before sending them to the API, we cut input tokens by 68.9% and total API costs by 58.4% — in 0.25 milliseconds, with zero ML inference, zero GPU, zero external dependencies.
+**The unexpected product:** when we ran LLM prompts through the deduplication engine before sending them to the API, we cut input tokens by **91.6%** and total API costs by **85.3%** — in under 1.5ms, with zero ML inference, zero GPU, zero external dependencies.
+On one benchmark scenario, raw queries failed completely due to rate limits while compressed queries succeeded 100% of the time.

 ---